 You do need to manage cash flow.
 So when you come into money, be responsible with how you pay it back.

-Consider paying off one smaller debt as you keep the rest of your daily obligations in check.
+Consider paying off one smaller debt with a quick loan as you keep the rest of your daily obligations in check.
 Then address another the next time you have the financial breathing room.
 If it’s one giant debt, set aside the money until you can afford to take it out, or make payments toward it.

 4. Pay Current Bills on Time